Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- 1. Run `mongo` or `mongosh` depending on the version of mongo
 	- 2. You'll notice you successfully got into the Mongo shell; However, run `show databases;` while in the unauthenticated Mongo Shell, it will error: `**MongoServerError[Unauthorized]** ...` .

-- Save authenticated login shell command and URL into your web host details documents
+- **Record** authenticated login shell command and URL into your web host details documents

-- Decide whether to open the Mongo to remote IPs or keep local.
+- Decide whether to open the Mongo to remote IPs (you'll have production apps) or keep local.
 If you open to remote IPs, then you can connect from your Mongo Compass.
 The inner steps here are to enable for remote IPs / Mongo Compass

-	 1. Enabling external connections (and Mongo Compass) at the service level By default `etc/mongod.conf` settings allow files on the same host as the mongo server to connect (127.0.0.1, aka localhost).
+	 1. Enabling external connections (and Mongo Compass) at the service level By default `/etc/mongod.conf` settings allow files on the same host as the mongo server to connect (127.0.0.1, aka localhost).
 Let's open Mongo to the internet/world.
 		Edit your `/etc/mongod.conf`:

 		```